-To this end, the Chair engages in international teaching, organises international academic workshops and conferences, is involved in international networks of research on social inequality and gender (e.g. RINGS – The International Research Association of Institutions of Advanced Gender Studies) and hosts research stays related to the main focuses of the Chair for scholars in inequality and gender studies in all stages of their careers.
+To this end, the Chair engages in international teaching, organises international academic workshops and conferences, is involved in international networks of research on social inequality and gender (e.g. RINGS – The International Research Association of Institutions of Advanced Gender Studies) and hosts research stays related to the main focuses of the Chair for scholars in equality and gender studies in all stages of their careers.
 Until 2019 the Chair also coordinated the Marie-Jahoda Visiting Professor Programme in International Gender Studies.

 Research areas at the Chair of Sociology/Social Inequality and Gender include the following:

 The Chair of Sociology/Social Inequality and Gender offers courses in the Bachelor’s Programme, e.g. courses on social structure and social change, as well as courses for the Master’s Programme.There at the Faculty of Social Science are also courses for the Master of Education, the Master of Gender Studies and the International Master of European Culture and Economy (ECUE).

 Achieving an internationalisation of teaching and studying is central, e.g. through corresponding course offerings and the promotion of studies and research abroad.

 There are both German and English course offerings which include overview lectures and advanced lectures and seminars.